owersite/roles-seeker/README.md

 ## How to use & what do you need?
 - Install Anarchy API Wrapper
 - NuGet Install everything that is needed! (ex.
 Newtonsoft Json Schema)
-- Change guildid & token in Program.cs to your channel id!
+- Change server_id & token in Program.cs to your server id & token!
 - You are set & ready to go!